Night of the Living Dead: Premiere controversy

-Night of the Living Dead premiered on October 1, 1968, at the Fulton Theater in Pittsburgh.
-Nationally, it was a Saturday afternoon matinée—typical for horror films at the time—and attracted the usual horror film audience of mainly pre-teens and adolescents.
+Night of the Living Dead (96 minutes) premiered on Tuesday, October 1, 1968, at the Fulton Theater in Pittsburgh.

+Nationally, it was a Saturday afternoon matinee, typical for horror films at the time—and attracted the usual horror film audience of mainly pre-teens and adolescents.
 The MPAA film rating system was not in place until the following month, so children were able to purchase tickets.
 Roger Ebert of the Chicago Sun-Times chided theater owners and parents who allowed children access to a film they were entirely unprepared for.
-Ebert noted that the children in the audience initially displayed typical reactions to '60s horror films, including shouting when ghouls appeared on the screen.
+Ebert noted that the children in the Saturday afternoon matinee audience initially displayed typical reactions to '60s horror films, including shouting when ghouls appeared on the screen.
 He said that the atmosphere in the theater shifted to grim silence as the protagonists each began to fail, die, and be consumed—either by fire or the undead.
 The deaths of Ben, Barbra, and the supporting cast showed audiences an uncomfortable, nihilistic outlook that was unusual for the genre.
 According to Ebert:

 The kids in the audience were stunned.
 There was almost complete silence.
 The movie had stopped being delightfully scary about halfway through, and had become unexpectedly terrifying.
 There was a little girl across the aisle from me, maybe nine years old, who was sitting very still in her seat and crying ...
 It's hard to remember what sort of effect this movie might have had on you when you were six or seven.
 But try to remember.
 At that age, kids take the events on the screen seriously, and they identify fiercely with the hero.
 When the hero is killed, that's not an unhappy ending but a tragic one: Nobody got out alive.
 It's just over, that's all.